JoshuaEagan1/Diagnostic-and-Learning-Tools-for-Time-Series/README.md

-Much like `ar1.acf`, this function takes a time series, finds its ACF, and computes confidence intervals around the ACF testing the assumption that the data is an MA(1) series using variances from Bartlettâs Approximation (shown above.)
+Much like `ar1.acf`, this function takes a time series, finds its ACF, and computes confidence intervals around the ACF testing the assumption that the data is an MA(1) series using variances from Bartlet's Approximation (shown above.)

-For the MA(1) case, Bartlettâs Approximation simplifies to the
+For the MA(1) case, Bartlett's Approximation simplifies to the
 following:

 ![Alt
-text](C:/Users/Josh/Desktop/TS%20analysis/final%20project/Diagnostic%20and%20Learning%20Tools%20for%20Time%20Series/equasions/4.png)
+text](/equasions/4.png)

 As above, the confidence intervals around the sample ACF are computed using the formula below.

 ![Alt
-text](C:/Users/Josh/Desktop/TS%20analysis/final%20project/Diagnostic%20and%20Learning%20Tools%20for%20Time%20Series/equasions/5.png)
+text](/equasions/5.png)

 The `ma1.acf()` function takes the following inputs: